addvaluemachine/Haptic-LexBot/README.md

 After AWS CloudFormation launches the stack (the status is `CREATE_COMPLETE`), you will see a link in the Outputs tab in the `SnippetUrl` output value.
 To access your chat's iFrame snippet code, navigate to the WebUI CloudFormation (with "lex-UI" in the name) stack's Outputs tab and locate the `SnippetUrl` link.
 You will see a code snippet that you can paste into your application.

-Please note that once the snippet is embedded, it can only be accessed from the website domain that it was configured with during the creation of the CloudFormation stack [Lex-UI.yaml](../cfn/Lex-UI.yaml).
+Please note that once the snippet is embedded, it can only be accessed from the website domain that it was configured with during the creation of the CloudFormation stack.
+The website domain is configured in [create-stack.ps1](shell\create-stack.ps1) file, `$UI_TEMPLATE_PATH` parameter.

 For more information, refer to the [Chat UI Documentation.](https://aws.amazon.com/blogs/machine-learning/deploy-a-web-ui-for-your-chatbot/)